Ziker0k/voting-app/README.md

 You can run app with

-java jar voting-app-runner-1.0-SNAPSHOT-jar-with-dependencies.jar server
+java -jar voting-app-runner-1.0-SNAPSHOT-jar-with-dependencies.jar server

 if you want to run server
 or

-java jar voting-app-runner-1.0-SNAPSHOT-jar-with-dependencies.jar client
+java -jar voting-app-runner-1.0-SNAPSHOT-jar-with-dependencies.jar client

 if..... client